Limited-Time Offer: Enjoy 50% Savings! - Ends In 0d 00h 00m 00s Coupon code: 50OFF

 Correct Answer: B

-To develop a model that supports order read operations and minimizes the number of requests, you should consider the following factors:
+To create a database that minimizes costs, you should consider the following factors:

 The latency and throughput requirements of your application